-CD storage, DVD storage, and other optical media storage as well as handling of the media are very important variables to manage for proper digital scrapbooking storage.
+CD storage, DVD storage, and other optical media storage as well as handling of the media are important variables in managing proper digital scrapbooking storage.

-First of all, to prevent premature failure of optical discs, it is important to store optical media under reasonable temperature and relative humidity environments.
-If the temperature is too hot and/or the humidity too high, then this will accelerated the deterioration of the optical discs and lead to shorter lifetimes.
-Storage in standard conditions will provide reasonable lifetimes for well manufactured optical media, but poorly manufactured media may suffer.
+First, to prevent premature failure of optical discs, it is important to store optical media under reasonable temperature and relative humidity environments.
+If the temperature is too hot and/or the humidity too high, this will accelerate the deterioration of optical discs and lead to shorter lifetimes.
+Storage in standard conditions will provide reasonable lifetimes for well-manufactured optical media, but poorly manufactured media may suffer.
 To extend the lifetimes considerably for good quality optical discs and even those which are of poor quality, cool temperatures and low humidity storage conditions are required.
-More information on the use of freezing cold storage can be found at this cd and dvd cold storage page.
+More information on the use of freezing cold storage can be found at this CD and DVD cold storage page.

-Another storage issue for CD storage and other optical media storage is the amount of light that optical media are exposed to.
-Some digital optical discs such as CD-Rs and DVD-Rs use dyes to store the digital information.
+Another storage issue for CD storage and other optical media storage is the amount of light exposure.
+Some digital optical discs such as CD-Rs, DVD-Rs, and some BD-Rs, use dyes to store the digital information.
 Not all dyes are of equal stability and some will fade with too much exposure to room light or sunlight.
-If the dyes fade, the stored information will likely be lost.
-If stored properly in a jewel case and vertically on a shelf or in a storage cabinet, then light is not an issue, but if discs are left on a desk, for example, and always being exposed to light then it could be a problem.
+If the dyes fade, there will likely be loss of stored information.
+If stored properly in a jewel case and vertically on a shelf or in a storage cabinet, then light is not an issue.
+If discs remain on a desk, for example, and always exposed to light, then it could be a problem.

 To ensure discs are not damaged, proper handling of optical disc media is critical.
-Proper handling will minimize scratches and breakage of discs and will prevent discs from being contaminated with fingerprints, dust, dirt, or debris.
-Some damage might be able to be repaired and some contamination can be cleaned off the discs, but it is best to prevent these things from happening in the first place.
+Proper handling will minimize scratches and breakage of discs and prevent discs from contamination by fingerprints, dust, dirt, or debris.
+Some damage might be repairable and some contamination removable from the discs, but it is best to prevent these things from happening.